hobbyquaker/obj-ease/README.md

 * optimize get/set/delProp performance by integrated split method (could break prop string loop earlier)
 * Auto-generate markdown from jsdoc and insert into Readme
 * jshint?, idea?
-* Auto-generate markdown from benchmark results and insert into Readme
 * More and better benchmarks